DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - PAN_NPCs - Males 2

-**FOMOD** - `Alternative for Borkul the Beast, alternative 2 for Chief Burguk, alternative for Chief Mauhulakh, Athis, Skjor, alternative 2 for Vilkas and Farkas, alternative for Falion, Erik The Slayer, Unmid Snow-Shod, USSEP`.
+**FOMOD** - `Alternative for Borkul the Beast, alternative 2 for Chief Burguk, alternative for Chief Mauhulakh, alternative 1 for Athis and Skjor, alternative 2 for Vilkas and Farkas, alternative for Falion, Erik The Slayer, Unmid Snow-Shod, USSEP`.